 When human-centred design met landscaping

-How I applied human-centred design beyond digital to create luxury garden experiences
+How I apply human-centred design beyond digital to create luxury garden experiences

 Darren Wilson

-If you’d told me over twenty years ago that I’d be applying the same UX design process to luxury garden design, I’d have laughed.
+If you’d told me over twenty years ago that I’d one day be applying the same UX design process to luxury garden design, I’d have laughed.

-Back then, my world was software, systems, and screens, mostly sitting on my backside for a living.
-My brother Paul’s world was paving, driveways, and proper hard graft.
+Back then, my world was software, systems and screens.
+My brother Paul was paving, installing driveways and doing proper hard graft.
+I've barely put a spade in the ground!

 This isn’t a story about switching careers or discovering a late love of landscaping.
 It’s about what happens when human-centred design is applied beyond the digital world, with one constant at its heart: people.